-We bring our biases everywhere, and even during our most celebrated and joyous traditions, they can leave an impact.
+Our biases manifest everywhere--and even during our most celebrated and joyous traditions, they can leave an impact.

-In our current state of uncertainties, the Olympic games have offered us a shred of normalcy this summer.
-With traditions that go back to ancient Greece, these global competitions bring the world together to celebrate the athleticism and pride of our athletes; however, the commoditization of these athletes and powerful human bias has begun to taint the true essence of the games.
+In a highly uncertain time, the Olympic games have offered a shred of normalcy this summer.
+With traditions dating to ancient Greece, this global competition unites the world in celebrating athleticism and national pride.
+But the commoditization of these athletes and powerful human bias has arguably begun to taint the essence of the games.

-When gymnast Simone Biles pulled out of the group and subsequent individual competitions in the following days, the incident garnered highly polarizing discussions, both publicly and privately.
-Some people recognized that we need to respect her mental health.
-Others believed that she needed to be tougher and that her decision made the US look weak.
-No matter your stance, your point of view is shaped by your biases.
+When gymnast Simone Biles pulled out of the group and subsequent individual competitions, the incident engendered highly polarizing discussions publicly and privately.
+Some people respected her decision to withdraw to maintain her mental health; others believed that she needed to be tougher.
+This debate demonstrates how people's perspectives are shaped by their biases.

-Every one of us has biases sculpted by our past experiences, interactions, and conversations.
-Creating bias is a fundamental step of our categorizing process.
-From a young age, we categorize things and people to understand the world better and make decisions more quickly.
-This categorization is at the root of our unique, individual biases.
+Each of us has biases informed by our past experiences, interactions, and conversations.
+Creating bias is a fundamental step of our categorizing process; from a young age, we categorize people and things to understand the world better and make decisions more quickly.
+Our individual biases are rooted in this kind of categorization.

-A child with happy experiences of Santa Claus, for example, may decide that anyone with a white beard is a good person.
-On the other hand, another child who had a terrifying experience with Santa Claus may see all men with beards as dangerous.
-This is the beginning of our category-based biases.
+A child with happy experiences of Santa Claus may decide that anyone with a white beard is a good person.
+Another child who had a terrifying Santa Claus experience may view all men with beards as dangerous.
+This example illustrates how our category-based biases begin.

-Biases are not always negative, as they can protect us from dangerous people and circumstances.
-Still, if we hold onto our prejudices without testing them against new information, those biases can become problematic.
-These are the biases that commonly lead to racism, sexism, ageism, etc. These are the biases that lead to hurtful rhetoric and, ultimately, hate.
+Biases are not always negative--they can sometimes protect us from dangerous people and circumstances.
+Still, if we maintain our prejudices without testing them against new information, they can lead to racism, sexism, and ageism, (among others)--all of which engender hurtful rhetoric and, ultimately, hate.

-Category-based biases are crucial to our development as children; however, it's imperative to our growth as human beings that we recognize, question, and challenge our biases as we gather additional information and learn from life experiences.
-If we don't, our biases limit ourselves.
-They can blind us to new opportunities, people, cultures, and learning.
+It's imperative to our growth as human beings that we recognize, question, and challenge our biases as we gather additional information and learn from experience.
+Otherwise, they can blind us to new opportunities, people, cultures, and learning.

 As Berkeley's Greater Good Magazine notes, we can never completely eliminate our biases, but we can dramatically decrease them.
-For example, when we are intentionally more mindful, it allows us to contextualize and empathize, making it less likely that we attribute other people's behaviors to our own bias.
+When we're intentionally more mindful, for example, it allows us to contextualize and empathize, making it less likely that we filter other people's behaviors through the lens of our own bias.

-As we address our own personal biases, we have the opportunity to better evaluate the information that informed them.
+As we address our own biases, we can better evaluate the information that informed them.
 The current state of news media is a prime example.
-They put out dramatic, emotion-inducing headlines that cater directly to their audience despite their lack of accuracy or hurtful biases that they perpetuate.
-Of course, this is not true across the board, but we all have to be increasingly wary of as we work to reduce our own biases and understand where they come from.
+Histrionic, sometimes inaccurate headlines can cater directly to particular audiences and perpetuate hurtful biases.
+While not true across the board, we must be increasingly cognizant of such large-scale bias as we work to mitigate our own biases and understand their origins.

-To challenge these biases presented in the media, we first have to acknowledge and be mindful of when we see them.
+To challenge these biases presented by the media, we first have to acknowledge and be mindful when we encounter them.
 Does the headline and/or subsequent article offer context or additional points of view?
 Is the intent to sway the reader's opinion clear?
 Does the author use inclusive language that's consistent across genders and ethnicities?

-The Olympics is all about celebrating the athletes and the countries they represent, but we should be wary of our own nationally centric bias when rooting for our home country.
-A study published last year, titled The Olympic paradox: The Olympics and intergroup biases, suggests that the Olympics bring out intergroup (us vs. them) biases reflected in people's actions towards other nationalities, particularly when there are already negative stereotypes in place.
+The Olympics are all about celebrating the athletes and the countries they represent, but we should be wary of our own bias when rooting for our home country.
+A study published last year, The Olympic paradox: The Olympics and intergroup biases, suggests that the Olympics unearth intergroup (us vs. them) biases reflected in people's actions toward those of other nationalities, particularly when negative stereotypes already exist.

-The Olympics should celebrate the achievements of all athletes together.
-These recent Tokyo games have presented several shining examples of what the Olympics are all about: two competing high-jumpers chose to share the gold medal podium opposed to competing in a single-winner 'jump off'; a handful of underrepresented countries produced their very first medal performances; and Simone Biles, arguably the greatest gymnast of all time and the athlete facing more pressure and expectation than any other, enthusiastically cheering on her teammates from the sidelines after making the decision that best served her.
-Biles eventually competed in the individual balance beam event, taking home bronze, but her most inspiring success of this year's summer Olympics was forcing us to change the conversation around professional athletes and challenge the biases that have gone uncontested for generations.
+The Olympics should celebrate the collective achievements of elite athletes.
+The recent Tokyo games presented several shining examples of what the Olympics are all about: two competing high-jumpers chose to share the gold medal podium as opposed to competing in a single-winner "jump off;" a handful of underrepresented countries won their very first medals; and Simone Biles enthusiastically cheered on her teammates from the sidelines after making a decision that best served her.
+Biles eventually competed in the individual balance beam event and took home a bronze, but her most inspiring success was forcing us to change the conversation around professional athletes and challenge the biases that have gone uncontested for generations.

 We carry our biases with us everywhere we go.
-Whether discussing the current summer Olympics with friends and family or in a workplace meeting, our biases are present.
-The impacts our biases, particularly unconscious biases, can have in the workplace are vast and, unfortunately, quite common.
-They can show up in job specifications and who you decide to hire; they can play a role in who gets that promotion and can even influence who you trust and value more on your company's executive team.
+The impact our biases--particularly unconscious biases--can have in the workplace are vast and, unfortunately, quite common.
+They can manifest in job specifications and hiring decisions; play a role in promotions, and can even influence who you trust and value more on your company's executive team.

-It can be challenging to address our collective biases in any environment, but there are a few steps your company can take to best challenge and reduce unconscious bias in the workplace to better set up its culture for long term success:
+It can be challenging to address our collective biases in any environment.
+Following are a few steps your company can take to best challenge and reduce unconscious bias in the workplace, and better position it for long-term success:

-Ultimately, it begins with each and every one of us to ebb the tide of change for a more tolerant, understanding, and equitable tomorrow.
+Ultimately, it's up to each and every one of us to cultivate change for a more tolerant, understanding, and equitable tomorrow.

 Subscribe to our newsletter for regular insight and news